fapapa/reduce_and_inject/reduce_and_inject.md

 comparison.
 If you've ever tried to understand (or worse, write) a program in assembly, you know it is a tedious task.

-Depending on the architechture and language, you might have a virtual machine language that builds on top of assembly and offers luxuries like `goto`, `if-then` and `while` statements that wrap up the complicated assembly instructions in a shorter, easier-to-read format.
+Depending on the architecture and language, you might have a virtual machine language that builds on top of assembly and offers luxuries like `goto`, `if-then` and `while` statements that wrap up the complicated assembly instructions in a shorter, easier-to-read format.
 The computer still ends up